pranigopu/artificialIntelligence-in-games/lab3/README.md

 In the implementation we see, the MCTS agent aims to maximize its UCB1 function as opposed to the other player aiming to minimize the same.
 We shall see the exact details below.

 #### UCB1 calculation
-The UCB1 value is calculated for a given state $s$ and given action $a$ as:
+The UCB1 value is generally calculated for a given state $s$ and given action $a$ as:

 $UCB1(s,a)$<br>
 $=ExploitationTerm + ExplorationTerm$<br>